 Your parrot can last a couple of days without food, so don’t worry about it being hungry within this time.
 However, make sure you provide plenty of water because dehydration will worsen the symptoms.

 Once your parrot’s intestinal tract motility returns, feed it easy-to-digest foods to help it get its strength and energy back.
 This should also prevent the risk of further digestive problems.

 Parrots with crop stasis are commonly severely dehydrated as a result of the condition.
 To provide them with the fluids they need, vets will use either an:

 - Subcutaneously (under the skin)

 Which one your vet uses all depends on the severity of your parrot’s dehydration.

 You can manually empty the crop to remove fermenting food.
 To do so, hold the parrot with its head facing down and get as close to the bottom of the crop as possible.
 Gently massage it, being careful not to push it up, as the parrot may aspirate the food into its trachea.

 Use a cotton pad or Q-tip to wipe away any formula or liquid that exits the mouth.
 Also, depending on how large your bird is, you might have to use another person for assistance.
 If you’re inexperienced, leave this for a qualified vet to do, as it’s not an easy process.

 In severe cases of sour crop, a crop wash is the only way to remove fermenting food.
 A vet will place a large catheter into the mouth and vacuum the contents out using a syringe.
-After the contents are removed, the vet will then rinse the crop using warm water or warm water, Pedialyte, or Lactated Ringer’s solution.
+After the contents are removed, the vet will rinse the crop using warm water, Pedialyte, or Lactated Ringer’s solution.

 Where bacteria cause sour crop, your vet will administer a course of antibiotics to treat the infection.
 If the crop has some motility, they will provide oral antibiotics.
 But if the crop has stopped working altogether, your vet will inject them into your parrot’s system.